 For each hour or partial hour missed from lab or classroom review, a 3-point deduction will be taken from the attendance grade.
 This deduction cannot be made up.
 All skills must be successfully checked off prior to entering the clinical setting.

-It is the student's responsibility to submit the assigned homework in Moodle by the due date online.
-It is not the instructor's responsibility to ask for this work.
+It is the student's responsibility to submit the assigned homework in Blackboard by the due date for hybrid classes.
+It is not the instructor's responsibility to ask for homework.
 If homework is not received by due date, a 4-point deduction will be taken from the attendance grade for each assigned homework module.
-If make-up work is completed by the following Sunday by 11:59 p.m., then the student will receive a 2-point credit for each module completed.
-If assigned homework is not received by the following Sunday by 11:59 p.m., the student will be not receive any credit.
-If assigned homework is not received by the third Sunday by 11:59 p.m., the student will be exited from the class and receive a grade of "NG."
+If make-up work is completed by the following Sunday by 11:59 p.m. for hybrid classes and the next class day for seated classes, the student will receive a 2-point credit for each module completed, dependent on the homework grade.
+If make-up work is not received by those deadlines, the student will be not receive any credit.
+If make-up work is not received by the second class session or the third Sunday by 11:59 p.m., the student will be exited from the class and receive a grade of "NG."
 All modules must be completed prior to final exam day.

 Unit tests – 80%